Welcome back for another post 🙂

-This is so important, as there can often be a stigma attached to these subjects, but Bates really spreads the message that there should be no shame regarding these topics, and she even offers advice on who to speak to if anyone is experiencing mental health issues, or needs to speak to someone about contraception, for example.
+This is so important, as there can often be a stigma attached to these subjects, but Bates really spreads the message that there should be no shame regarding these topics.
+She offers advice about who to speak to if anyone is experiencing mental health issues, or needs to speak to someone about contraception, for example.

 I thought this book was brilliant.
-The messages of female strength, competence and power were so strong, and Bates spreads the idea that women should not feel like imposters in this ‘male’ world, but instead should feel that they are good enough in themselves, and they deserve every opportunity they get.
+The messages of female strength, competence, and power were so strong- and Bates spreads the idea that women should not feel like imposters in this ‘male’ world.
+Women need to feel good enough in themselves, and they deserve every opportunity to do well.

 As women we are good enough as we are.
 We face a lot of pressure about getting into relationships, living up to sexual stereotypes, and looking like the ‘perfect’ woman every single day.
 So much so that it can feel unbearable at times, especially when teamed with personal doubts and pressure.
-But we are strong, and we are good enough as we are, despite all these mixed messages we get from society.
+But we are strong, and we are good enough as we are, despite the mixed messages we get from society.

 Bates makes it clear that society is not always going to have faith in ourselves, so it’s important that we have faith in ourselves.
 And it’s important to support those around us.
 Feminism is about supporting other women, and furthering their goals when we can, to give more and more women the opportunities they need.

-Overall, this book is packed full of important messages, funny pictures, and factual information, all of which are so valuable for a young girl growing up in society today.
-In fact, boys could also probably learn something from this book.
-It’s certainly very instructional.
+Overall, this book is packed full of important messages, funny pictures, and factual information- all of which make for a valuable read for a young woman growing up in today’s society.
+In fact, boys could also probably learn a little something from this book.

-What do you think of this review of ‘Girl Up’ by Laura Bates?
+What do you think of my review of ‘Girl Up’ by Laura Bates?
 Do you agree with the points I’ve made here?
 What do you think about the taboo issues discussed in this book?

 Picture credits here